Updated Mar 05, 2026

 Which COVID-19 shifts still shape workload?

 Remote delivery increases independent study and uneven engagement in mathematics.
 While flexibility benefits some, others miss on‑campus structure and peer learning.
-Retaining clear weekly signposting, predictable online access to materials, and in‑person problem‑solving where feasible supports consistent progress and reduces isolated cramming.
+Retaining clear weekly signposting, predictable online access to materials, and in‑person problem‑solving where feasible supports consistent progress and reduces last-minute cramming.

 How Student Voice Analytics helps you